uk-gov-mirror/ONSdigital.es-GenData/README.md

     "periods": [201812, 201903]

-This list of periods will determine how many periods each respondent will reply to, note that each enterprise will have between 1 and 5 respondents, each replaying for ALL periods.
+This list of two periods will determine how many periods each respondent will reply to, note that each enterprise will have between 1 and 5 respondents, each replaying for ALL periods.

 ### number of enterprises